algolia/we-rate-tweets/README.md

 You will also need check the box to "Allow this application to be used to sign in with Twitter".
 This will allow our app to access the signed in user's Tweets and will force the Callback URL to be filled in.
 The Callback URL will start with the URL that Glitch auto-generated for your remix, followed by `/login/twitter/return`.

-After creation, you'll see a summary page of your new application with tabs at the top for "*eys and Access Tokens* and *Permissions*.
+After creation, you'll see a summary page of your new application with tabs at the top for *Keys and tokens* and *Permissions*.

 ![Twitter Application Success](https://www.dropbox.com/s/kv2opcua7p5djia/twitterApplicationSuccess.png?dl=1 "Twitter Application Success")